asim1909/Note-Writer/server/README.md

-# Recipe Blog - Using Node.js and MongoDB
+# NotesWriter api - Using Node.js and MongoDB

 ## Create config.json file
 Create a config.jso file to store your MongoDB database credentials